-You complete the application form, addressing all the eligibility and merit criteria in order for your application to be considered.
+You complete the application form, addressing all the eligibility and assessment criteria in order for your application to be considered.

-We progressively assess grant applications
+We assess all grant applications

 We review the applications against eligibility criteria and notify you if you are not eligible.